 Volkswagen Pleads Guilty, Pays $4.3 Billion in Fines to Settle Diesel Emissions Scandal

-Crews responded to a crash Wednesday that left a school bus on its side on Route 95 in Waltham, Massachusetts.
 State police tweeted that the school bus was... -- A group of farmers and firefighters recently raced to save a horse that fell through an icy creek near the town of Rimbey in Central Alberta, Canada.
+Cody ...
+Today, Representative Don Bacon was named to the House Agriculture Committee for the 115th Congress.

 Add your comments below